zhfe99/mocgui/README.md

 # Instructions

 The package of `mocgui.zip` contains the following files and folders:
 - `./data`: This folder contains a subset of the [CMU Motion Capture dataset](http://mocap.cs.cmu.edu).
 - `./src`: This folder contains the main implementation of the GUI interface.
 - `./lib`: This folder contains some necessary library functions.
 - `./addPath.m`: Adds the sub-directories into the path of Matlab.
 - `./mocgui.m`: The interface function.
 - `./mocgui.fig`: The Matlab fig file to save the window configuration.

-- `./demoMoc.m`: A demo file for animating CMU motion capture data.
+- `./demoMoc.m`: A demo file for loading and visualizing motion capture data.

 # FAQs